saintaardvark/landle/README.md

 create the directories under `repodir`, and clone or pull as necessary.
-If the optional `post-clone-hook` setting is present, it's assumed to be the path to a script or some such; landle will run it after cloning a new repo.
+If the optional `post-clone-hook` setting is present, it's assumed to be the path to a script or some such; landle will run it after cloning a new repo, and within that repo directory.

 Additional options: